Sunday 7 May 2023

 Want to become fit and learn a new sport while also learning self-defense?

-The ACSA Brazilian Jiu-Jitsu program is the top choice for martial arts training in Melbourne.
+The DKMMA Brazilian Jiu-Jitsu program is the top choice for martial arts training in Melbourne.
 Check out our Exclusive Online Offer today or request more information!

 Our BJJ Program offers a great culture and learning environment for all levels of students.
 On an average night on our mats, you will find Black Belt champions training alongside recreational grapplers and high-level MMA fighters rolling with beginners just starting out on their Martial Arts journey!